RickP/MC5000_DevKit/docs/assembler.md

 Registers are used as sources and destinations for data manipulated by MC5000 instructions.

-__acc__ is the primary general-purpose register used for internal computation on MCxxxx family microcontrollers.
+__acc__ is the primary general-purpose register used for internal computation on MC5000 microcontrollers.
 All arithmetic operations implicitly use and modify the value of __acc__.

 __dat__ is a second register available on the MC5000.
 It can be used in most contexts where __acc__ is permitted.